Updated: Sep 14

 Too often content gets consumed on only one or two digital touchpoints.
 You’ll get maximum value from your content when it’s connected to the entire customer journey.
 The same blog post that customers see while shopping on the web should be as easy to find within your service portal, customer forum, or mobile app.

-Seeing fast returns on creating the content customers want is as simple (or as difficult) as putting customer interests first.
-No need to involve IT.
+Seeing fast returns on creating the content customers want is as simple and difficult (many simple tasks are difficult too) as putting customer interests first.
+There is no need to involve IT.
 Taking advantage of CRM data and extending content across touchpoints might seem like a heavier lift.
-But, some content management systems (CMS) make it easy to use content across digital touchpoints and link to CRM.
-You can start on the path to higher returns on content today.
-Keep your focus on the gain and know that there are smart ways to avoid the pain, no matter how royal it is.
+But some content management systems make it easy to use content across digital touchpoints, linking them back to CRM.
+You can take the first step on the path to high returns on content today.
+Keep your focus on the gains, and know that there are smart ways to avoid the pain, no matter how royal it is.